-- 226. In 2006, the Parties made considerable progress in the nomination of forces to serve in the JIUs.
+- 208. In 2006, the Parties made considerable progress in the nomination of forces to serve in the JIUs.
 However overall the deployment of JIUs, which was to have been completed by 9 October 2006, is significantly behind schedule.
 The Parties, especially the SPLA, have blamed logistical challenges.
-While some JIUs are co-located, in other areas nominated personnel are gathered at assembly areas some way from the final deployment location. - 227.
+While some JIUs are co-located, in other areas nominated personnel are gathered at assembly areas some way from the final deployment location. - 209.
 New Standard Operational Procedures (SOP) on JIU re-verification was promulgated on 8 July 2008.
-81th JMC on 18 August 2008 decided to freeze JIU re-verification till 18 September 2008 to allow understanding of the new SOP. - 228.
-Again the 85th CJMC on 25 November 2008 decided further to freeze the JIU figure till 20 January 2009 to allow sufficient time for completion of JIU re-verification.
-During the freezing of JIU figure, the verified strength was 33,583 (84.7%) of CPA authorized strength 39,639. - 229.
+81st JMC on 18 August 2008 decided to freeze JIU re-verification till 18 September 2008 to allow understanding of the new SOP. - 210.
+The 85th CJMC on 25 November 2008 decided further to freeze the JIU figure till 20 January 2009 to allow sufficient time for completion of JIU re-verification.
+During the freezing of JIU figure, the verified strength was 33,583 (84.7%) of CPA authorized strength 39,639. - 211.
 The properly-conducted re-verification of JIUs could not be completed until the end of May 2009 due to the postponement in verification of weapons and the lack of nominal rolls of JIU soldiers.
 As stated at the 96th CJMC (19 May 2009), the verified deployment figure stands at 32,723 (82.55%).
-Consolidated JIU figures are expected until June 2009.
-(05/09)
+Consolidated JIU figures are not expected until June 2009.
+(05/09) - 212.
+There was no change to the status of JIU deployment in August 2009, which still stands at 82.6%.
+JIU commanders attended the 103rd CJMC meeting to discuss JIU issues and security aspects.
+The 103rd CJMC decided that JIU command to conduct an internal review of the forces figures until 15 October 2009.
+Therefore, monitoring of the JIU is frozen up to 15 October 2009.
+UNMIS will conduct M&V of all JIUs from 16 Oct 15 Nov 2009.
+This will be considered the last and final verification of JIU strength.
+CJMC and JIU command will have a follow-up meeting in December 2009 in Juba.
+CJMC and JIU command decided that the Parties should look for funds for deployment of JIUs & National Monitors to Diffra and Agok (Sector VI Abyei) which has been a pending issue for some time.
+(08/09)